Green Bay Packers fans hate Joe Buck and Troy Aikman. Here's why time won't heal these wounds.

-Editor's note: This story was originally published January 13, 2017.
+Editor's note: This story was originally published Jan.
+13, 2017.
 Buck and Aikman will call the Green Bay Packers' NFL divisional round playoff game on Saturday against the San Francisco 49ers.

 GREEN BAY - Joe Buck didn't push your grandmother down a flight of stairs, hack Democratic National Committee emails or put ketchup on his brat.

 It's far worse.
-He announces Green Bay Packers football games for Fox Sports, as he and his longtime color man Troy Aikman will do Sunday in Dallas.
-The duo is the target of an online petition addressed, rather optimistically, to NFL Commissioner Roger Goodell, asking that they be banned from announcing Packers games, preferably starting immediately.
+He announces Green Bay Packers football games for Fox Sports, as he and his longtime color man Troy Aikman will do Saturday from Lambeau Field.
+The duo was the target of an online petition addressed, rather optimistically, to NFL Commissioner Roger Goodell, asking that they be banned from announcing Packers games, preferably starting immediately.